KasperskyLab/klara/install/README.md

 Each time workers contact Dispatcher in order to check for new jobs, will verify first if they can execute them.
 Klara was designed such as:
 * each worker agent has a (root) virus collection where all the scan repositories should exist (setting `virus_collection` from `config.py`)
-* multple `scan repositories` will be checked by KLara workers when trying to accept a job. (for example, if one wants to scan `/clean` repository, Worker agent will try to check if it's capable of scanning it, by checking his `virus_collection` folder )
+* multiple `scan repositories` will be checked by KLara workers when trying to accept a job. (for example, if one user wants to scan `/clean` repository, a Worker agent will try to check if it's capable of scanning it, by checking its `virus_collection` folder )
-* in order to check if it's capable of scannng a particular `scan repository`, Worker checks if the collection control file exists (setting `virus_collection_control_file` from `config.py`) at the location: `virus_collection` + `scan repository` + / + `virus_collection_control_file`.
+* in order to check if it's capable of scanning a particular `scan repository`, Worker checks if the collection control file exists (setting `virus_collection_control_file` from `config.py`) at location: `virus_collection` + `scan repository` + / + `virus_collection_control_file`.

-Basically, if a new job to scan `/mach-o_collection` is to be picked up by a free worker with the following `config.py` settings:
+Basically, if a new job to scan `/mach-o_collection` is to be picked up by a free Worker with the following `config.py` settings:

 ```
 virus_collection                = "/mnt/nas/klara/repository"
 virus_collection_control_file   = "repo_ctrl.txt"
 ```
-then the worker will check if it has the following file and folders structures:
+then that Worker will check if it has the following file and folders structures:
 ```
 /mnt/nas/klara/repository/mach-o_collection/repo_ctrl.txt
 ```

-If this file exists at this particular path, then Worker will accept the job and start the Yara scan with the specified job rules, searching files in `/var/projects/klara/repository/mach-o_collection/`
+If this file exists at this particular path, then the Worker will accept the job and start the Yara scan with the specified job rules, searching files in `/var/projects/klara/repository/mach-o_collection/`

 It is entirely up to you how to organize your scan repositories.
-An example of organizing directory `/mnt/nas/klara/repository`:
+An example of organizing directory `/mnt/nas/klara/repository` is as follows:

 * `/clean`
 * `/mz`